Florian Mauffrey

 I specialized in bacterial genomics and transcriptomics, supporting both research projects and diagnostic analyses for hospital clinicians.
 My expertise covers a wide range of microorganisms, from microbiota communities to pathogenic species and environmental bacteria

-With over seven years of experience, I’ve had the opportunity to collaborate with research laboratories, public health institutes, and hospitals across Canada and Switzerland
+With over seven years of experience, I’ve had the opportunity to collaborate with research laboratories, public health institutes, and hospitals across Canada and Switzerland.

 Whether you’re navigating a complex research challenge, seeking new insights from high-dimensional biological data, or in need of reliable bioinformatics support, I bring a rigorous, research-driven approach to every collaboration.

-Genomics analysis of outbreak MRSA
+Genomics analysis of outbreak MRSA strains

 DNA markers for forensic investigations